 Click a star to choose.

-If necessary, I will suggest the further development of ideas.
+If necessary, I will suggest the further development of ideas or line editing.

 I offer this type of editing only for short-form creative pieces such as short stories, essays, oracle decks, novellas, etc.